PUBG 1.0 hits Xbox One on Sept. 4

 Look out, Fortnite: The original battle royale shooter is finally hitting its 1.0 milestone.

-Player Unknown's Battleground popularized the battle royale shooter genre before Fortnite stole its thunder earlier this year.
-The game gained fame on the Steam PC platform where it was widely adopted in beta, despite a plethora of bugs and issues.
+Player Unknown's Battlegrounds popularized the battle royale shooter genre before Fortnite stole its thunder earlier this year.
+The game gained fame on the Steam PC platform where it was widely adopted in beta, despite a plethora of bugs.
 While it hit the 1.0 "full release" benchmark on Windows back in December, it remained in beta on Xbox One -- until now.

-Fans of PlayerUnknown's Battlegrounds can go all in with a limited edition PUBG Xbox One controller, too.
+Fans can go all-in with a limited edition PUBG Xbox One controller, too.
 Available for preorder today, it's got a digital camouflage design and trigger grips.
 The controller ships in October -- but pricing wasn't specified.

-PUBG remains a console exclusive on Xbox One, with no PlayStation 4 version officially announced.
+PUBG remains a console exclusive on Xbox One, with no PlayStation 4 version yet announced.

 Discuss: PUBG 1.0 hits Xbox One on Sept.
 4